PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 13:49:24
+Last updated: 2024-04-08 13:49:57
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: That's what they do, don't they?
+They show you the world, and then they tell you you can't have it. - Virginia Wilson